excellarateinc/voyage-api-java/readme_docs/DEVELOPMENT.md

    ![Voyage login screen](./images/DEVELOPMENT_loginScreen.JPG)

 ### Common Gradle Tasks
+[Gradle](https://gradle.org) is the Java/Groovy build framework used to compile, test, analyze, package, and run the application.
+Popular IDEs like IntelliJ or Eclipse have plugins that support executing Gradle tasks from within the IDE with the output displayed within a console window of the IDE.

+ To access the Gradle tool window in IntelliJ, click menu option View > Tool Windows > Gradle.
+The following categories will be found within the Gradle tool window.
+Double clicking on a task will execute the task and display the results in an IDE console window.

 * application
   - bootRun
     - starts a local instance of Apache Tomcat and "injects" the app into the Tomcat container.